Moomba Festival: Etymology

-The festival was originally named Moomba by organisers in the belief it was a native word meaning 'let's get together and have fun.'
+The festival was originally named Moomba in the mistaken belief it was an indigenous word meaning 'a happy get-together.'
 Credit is usually given to Bill Onus, a unionist and member of the Australian Aborigines' League for proposing the term, which he used in a play, Aboriginal Moomba in 1951.
 In 1969 Luise Hercus glossed the word mum (rhyming with 'vroom') as meaning 'bottom, rump', and suggested mum-ba meant something like 'bottom and..', and had been introduced from Healesville usage as a joke.
 In 1981 Barry Blake analysed the word as combining as mum (anus) and –ba, a locative suffix meaning 'at, in, on'.
 This would give the sense of 'up your bum/arse'.

 Onus himself, according to his daughter-in-law, who said she had heard the story from Onus's wife Mary, had picked up the word from a word list of indigenous terms.
 Some say he did it to get back at the city council for having deliberately upstaged the traditional Labour Day march with a popular carnival.
 Lin Onus, his son, stated that indeed his father had intended to play a prank in passing on the word with this sense.